What is an HO-3 insurance policy for homeowners?

 - Damage from pets

-Depending on where you live, it’s a good idea to purchase additional coverage to supplement your HO-3 policy.
+Depending on where you live, you may want to purchase additional coverage to supplement your HO-3 policy.
 For instance, if you live in California, consider purchasing earthquake insurance.
-If you live in an area that is prone to hurricanes, like Florida or Louisiana, having flood insurance can save you a lot of out-of-pocket costs.
+Or if you live in an area that is prone to hurricanes, like Florida or Louisiana, having a separate flood insurance policy might save you a lot of out-of-pocket costs.

 Who needs HO-3 coverage?

 HO-3 insurance policies are ideal for the average homeowner with a dwelling type that qualifies for the policy.
 The vast majority of U.S. homeowners have this type of insurance.
-You can usually add endorsement policies to your HO-3 insurance if you need coverage above and beyond the policy limits.
+You can usually add endorsement options to your HO-3 insurance if you need broader coverage or higher policy limits.

 However, there are other types of home insurance.
 If you live in a new home, somewhere that has a low risk of natural disasters and crime, you might qualify for an HO-5 policy.
 If you live in an older home, especially one that is historic or architecturally significant, you can purchase an HO-8 policy.
 Both HO-5 and HO-8 insurance policies provide more coverage than HO-3 policies.